eugenia1984/english/b1-english-for-developers/4-learn-present-perfect-while-talking-about-accessibility.md

 For example: `Have they been testing the new software features?` -> Someone checks if the testing has been ongoing.

+### Present Perfect Continuous - Negative

+**Haven't** is the contraction of **have not**, used in the Present Perfect tense to indicate that an action has not occurred.

+Negative refers to something unfavorable or critical.

+For example: `The user left a negative review about the app's performance.` -> Here, negative describes the unfavorable nature of the review.

 ----